Avaiga/taipy-doc/docs/manuals/gui/binding.md

     expression using a global variable as well as some local parameter.

-    This local parameter is useless for the rest of the application, so we store it in a local variable, in the module where the page is defined.<br/>
+    This local parameter is useless for the rest of the application, so we store it as a local variable, in the module where the page is defined.<br/>
     We create a _pages_ package, where we can store the file `page.py` which is the module file where the page would be declared: